preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/documents-tab/index.rst

 Refiner
 ---------
-Refiner is used the same way as is described under the heading "Refiner" on the Document Rollup page, see link above.
+Refiner is used the same way as is described under the heading "Refiners" on the Document Rollup page, see link above.